Mandarni/eon-III-readme/README.md

 0.3.1
 * Added difficulty popup window with very easy - very difficult buttons
+* Moving on to milestone 4.

 0.2.1
-* Added a proto-version of the health system, moving on to milestone 3.
+* Added a proto-version of the health system
+* Moving on to milestone 3.

 0.1.4
 * Reworked the UI/UX of the dice output